 Managing Nonprofit Technology Projects DC examined the tools and best practices that help nonprofits deliver successful technology solutions - whether it be websites, packaged software implementations, or custom applications.

 You can check out the event agenda and the list of excellent facilitators.
 As with all Aspiration events, participants were encouraged to add sessions to the agenda.
-Also see press coverage from Projects at Work.

 Interactive sessions and demos allowed participants to compare processes, tools, successes, and lessons learned.
 Discussion topics included team collaboration, project planning, software selection, migration, and project rollout, and mapping out software tools – from project management packages to collaborative communication to issue tracking and more – that support successful technology projects.